mercadopago/devsite-docs/guides/magento-two/installation-composer.en.md

 chmod 777 -R var/ pub/ generated/
 ```

 And you’re done!
-You have already successfully installed the Mercado Pago module for Magento 2.
+You have already successfully installed the Mercado Pago module for Adobe Commerce (Magento).